sibylhe/CNN-practice/README.md

 # CNN-practice
-Course tutorial and assignment of Convolutional Neural Network by deeplearning.ai
+Course tutorials and assignments of Convolutional Neural Network by deeplearning.ai